EngineMachiner/foxToys/README.md

 -- t is the ActorFrame.

--- Loading the combo actors would be...
+-- Loading the combo actor for player 1 would be...

 t[#t+1] = foxToys.Load( "Actors/DDR 4th/Combo", 'P1' ) -- Notice that not all scripts need arguments.
 ```